CAE elected Directorate Board Members

 Co- Sponsored by the Commission for Assessment and Evaluation and SSAO Advisory Board.

-Join Dr. Marybeth Drechsler Sharp, CAS Executive Director, and Dr. Jen Wells, CAS Editor, for an informative discussion of the next steps in the CAS Self-Assessment Guides, their usefulness in your role, and what to look for in 2016 from CAS.
+Join Dr. Marybeth Drechsler Sharp, CAS Executive Director, and Dr. Jen Wells, CAS Editor, for an informative discussion of the next steps in the CAS Self-Assessment Guides, their usefulness in your role, and what to look from CAS.
 Whether you are an assessment expert, completely new to assessment, or somewhere in between these updates will help you continue your work in better ways.

 Featuring Amy Homkes-Hayes and colleagues.
 University of Michigan's Student Life has advanced research and practice on student learning using integrative learning pedagogy.
 Integrative ePortfolios measured by action based research have demonstrated significant gains in student learning.
 The scope of research has widened to include content analysis and controlled experiments.
 Integrative outcomes have also served as models for measuring student life wide student learning outcomes.
 In this session, practitioners and researchers examine both effective approaches to measuring student learning, and the practical implications of the research.